 How To Make Kadai Chicken?

-Make Kadai Masala: Dry roast the ingredients for Kadai Masala in a pan until they release their aroma.
+Make Kadai Masala: Dry-roast the whole spices in a pan until they release their aroma.
 Let them cool, then grind them coarsely using a spice grinder.

 You can make this kadai masala and have it ready for use.
-Store it in an airtight container to seal the aroma.
-I would suggest keeping it fresh and use within 1-3 weeks..
+Store it in an airtight container to seal in the aroma.
+I suggest keeping it fresh and using it within 1-3 weeks.

 Add ginger and garlic to the pan.
-Cook until you don’t smell their rawness anymore.
-After that, mix in the tomato puree and cook until everything blends together nicely.
+Cook until you can no longer smell their rawness.
+Then mix in the tomato puree and cook until everything blends.

 Add turmeric, Kashmiri red chili powder, coriander powder, and salt.
 Keep cooking until you see the oil separating from the mixture.
-Now the masala is ready.
+The masala is now ready.

-Add chicken pieces and fry them until they are nicely coated with the spice mixture.
+Add the chicken pieces and fry until they are well coated with the spice mixture.

-Bhuno the chicken pieces (which means cooking on medium heat).
+Bhuno the chicken pieces (which means cooking on medium heat), similar to the bhuna chicken recipe.
 Keep cooking until they turn white on the outside and are covered with the flavorful spices.

 Add whisked yogurt while stirring continuously and cook until well incorporated.